 The OSL is once again kicking off DevOps BootCamp with the annual fall kickoff!
 DevOps BootCamp Fall Kickoff (formerly DevOps DayCamp) is a single-day event designed to teach participants DevOps, a program development process that includes building, testing, and releasing software.
-Participants learn the basics of DevOps practices as an introduction to our more comprehensive course, DevOps Bootcamp.
+Participants learn the basics of DevOps practices.
+Free and open to the public.
+Sponsored by the OSU Open Source Lab.

 The Oregon State Open Source Lab (OSUOSL) is a nonprofit organization advancing open source technologies.
 The lab hosts more than 160 projects, including global technology leaders like the Apache Software Foundation, the Linux Foundation and Drupal.
 Together, the OSL’s hosted sites deliver nearly 430 terabytes of information worldwide every month.
 The most active organization of its kind, the OSL offers world-class hosting services, professional software development and on-the-ground training for promising students interested in open source management and programming.